Slipping through the net

 Trafficking and commercial sexual exploitation of children via online platforms

-Human trafficking and sexual exploitation of children is a major and growing concern throughout the world.
-As more and more people access the internet, the trafficking, abuse and exploitation of children is no longer restricted to physical arenas but can be executed or facilitated anywhere at any time.
+Human trafficking and sexual exploitation of children is a major and growing crime throughout the world.
+As more and more people access the internet, the trafficking, abuse and exploitation of children is not restricted to physical arenas but can be executed or facilitated anywhere at any time.
 The accelerating use of digital tools by traffickers puts enormous stress on the slow-moving laws and regulations in society.
 This is making the online sphere an arena where perpetrators can reach and exploit children with very limited consequences.
 Children’s rights are violated through the loopholes in the law – making them slip through the safety net that are supposed to stop the abuser and create a safe environment for the child.

 UN Office on Drugs and Crime, UNODC reports that an estimated one-third of all victims of human trafficking in the world are children and economic recession due to the pandemic will make them even more vulnerable (2021).
 The UN also states that the socio economic crises caused by the pandemic has exacerbated the inequalities and vulnerabilities of the most disadvantaged children which has amplified the risk of them being exposed to trafficking and sexual exploitation.

 Trafficking of children is a heinous crime comprising of two distinct stages: the Act and the Purpose.
 The Act is the “recruitment, transportation, transfer, harbouring or reception of a child, including the exchange or transfer of control of the child” and the purpose is “exploitation”.
 Globally countries are detecting and reporting more victims of human trafficking.
 A growing concern in the work against human trafficking and commercial sexual exploitation of children is the use of online channels which provide perpetrators new ways of abuse and trafficking opportunities.